CleverCloud/doc.clever-cloud.com/runtimes/scala/play-framework-2.md

 ## Deploy Play Framework 2 Scala

 Clever Cloud supports Play!
 2 applications natively.
 The following guide explains how to set up your application to run the Clever Cloud.
+To support the Play!
+2 framework, we use SBT.

 ### Overview